-The catchment area will be defined and will include the housing development adjacent to the new school.
-Given existing catchments in Cringleford, it would seem appropriate to set a new specific catchment area for this new school.
-The Diocese may also wish to revise the current area served by the existing school.
-Site details and location (incl postcode and details of The school is situated at Woolhouse Way, Cringleford, Norwich NR4 7FU.
-See Appendix D for details of the site and floor plan. ownership) The two storey school will be built to current DfE Building Bulletin requirements for primary schools.
+The catchment area will be defined, but is likely to be the boundaries of Silfield and will include the housing development adjacent to the new school.
+Site details and The school is situated in Silfield.
+The address will be; location (incl postcode and Dunlin Drive Silfield details of ownership) Wymondham NR18 9EH (awaiting postcode confirmation from District Council) See Appendix C for details site and floor plans.
+The two-storey school will be built to current DfE Building Bulletin requirements for primary schools.
 The new school will be a modern design, offering high quality facilities for the benefit of the new school and the wider community.
 The school will accommodate 420 children, when up to capacity.
-The school will be designed and procured by Norfolk County Council and will then be transferred by the County Council on a 125 year lease, to the approved provider.
-Nursery provision There will not be nursery provision on site.
-The Cringleford ward has 1 x full day care and 1 x preschool.
-In addition, the Cringleford Primary School catchment area (5 - 10 miles), has 15 x full day care, 5 x preschools, 4 x school run nurseries and 2 x childminders.
-There are also plans for an additional setting to be included in a new community building in the Cringleford area.
-Given the provision in the area there is not a need for further nursery provision on the new school site.
+The school will be designed and procured by Norfolk County Council and will then be transferred by the County Council on a 125-year lease, to the approved provider.
+Nursery provision There will not be nursery provision due to the constraints of the site.
+The Silfield area has one "forest" preschool in the immediate area.
+In addition, within a $5 - 10$ miles radius there is 1 maintained nursery, 2 full day care, 7 preschools, and 11 childminders.
+With the recent government announcement, it is anticipated that additional early years places will be needed in the coming years.
 Sixth form provision No SEN provision The new school must provide an inclusive learning environment in which all pupils, including those with special or additional educational needs and those with disabilities, are supported and enabled to make appropriate progress.
 The needs of vulnerable children and young people should be met locally wherever possible.
 The new school should have a strong focus on equalities, early intervention and supporting the needs of the local community Transport arrangements It is expected that the majority of children attending the school will walk and cycle to the school, as the new development has a network of footpaths with links to other nearby housing and is centrally located to serve both the existing community and the future proposed housing development.
 The school will, however, be expected to develop a School Travel Plan to comply with the likely planning conditions for the development and to encourage safe and sustainable travel to school.
 There is no expectation that the Council will provide a home to school travel service as a matter of course.
-Details of any planned community use of the building The approved provider will be expected to ensure that the school plays a key role within its immediate community and the wider local economy.
+Details of any planned community use of the building There is a Community Use Agreement on the playing fields, as set out in the S106 Agreement.
+The approved provider will be expected to ensure that the school plays a key role within its immediate community and the wider local economy.
 The school will be expected to provide access for community groups as appropriate.

-Section C - Vision
+3. Section C - Vision